OscarFawcett/oscarfawcett.github.io/_pages/about.md

   - /about.html
 ---

-About Me
-===

 I am an academically driven student with a passion for research.
-I am a current senior getting a bachelors degree in statistics at the University of North Carolina at Chapel Hill, on the pursuit of a PhD in the same field.
+I am a current senior getting a bachelors degree in Statistics and Analytics at the University of North Carolina at Chapel Hill, on the pursuit of a PhD in the same field.